-Growing up in Pennsylvania, the son of a public-school administrator, Dr. Miller has dedicated his career to the opportunities available through education.
-An outspoken and passionate supporter of the residential, liberal arts college environment that offers students personalized pathways to life and career success, Dr. Miller is a respected national leader on the challenges, opportunities, and viability of small, church-related colleges.
+Born in the Philadelphia community of Ridley Park and growing up in the campus communities of Doylestown and Edinboro, he is the son of a public-school administrator.
+Dr. Miller has dedicated his career to the opportunities available through education.
+An outspoken and passionate supporter of the residential, liberal arts college environment that offers students personalized pathways to life and career success, Dr. Miller is a respected national leader on the opportunities and viability of small, church-related colleges.

-He earned his B.A. degree in communications from West Virginia Wesleyan College, worked as a journalist early in his career, and earned an M.A. from the University of Dayton, an Ed.S. from Vanderbilt University, and a Ph.D. from The Union Institute and University, becoming one of the nation’s youngest college presidents at Lincoln Memorial University.
+He earned his B.A. degree in communications from West Virginia Wesleyan College, worked as a journalist early in his career, and completed an M.A. from the University of Dayton.
+He earned an Ed.S. from Vanderbilt University and a Ph.D. from The Union Institute and University, becoming one of the nation’s youngest college presidents at Lincoln Memorial University.
 Dr. Miller, 56, brings to Virginia Wesleyan a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, service, student-faculty engagement, and lifelong learning.

 Dr. Miller has been featured in several books in recent years including “The Entrepreneurial College President”; “The Small College Guide to Financial Health”; “Born, Not Made: The Entrepreneurial Personality”; and “The First 120 Days: What a New College President Must Do to Succeed.”

-A highly sought presenter, mentor, and author on higher education topics including financial sustainability and presidential performance for national conferences and trade journals, Dr. Miller is a regular columnist for "The Huffington Post," "College Planning and Management," "Enrollment Manager," and "The State Journal."
+A highly sought presenter, mentor, and author on higher education topics including financial sustainability and presidential performance for national conferences and trade journals, Dr. Miller is a regular columnist for "The Huffington Post," "College Planning and Management," and "Enrollment Manager."
 He is the author of a widely distributed e-newsletter, "The President’s Letter," a daily blog, “Dialogue,” and a campus-wide morning message, “Nota Bene.”
-He is the co-executive editor of "Presidential Perspectives," an online presidential thought series that has resulted in nine books, and he co-published a second volume of "President to President: Views on Technology in Higher Education."
+He is the co-executive editor of "Presidential Perspectives," an online presidential thought series that has resulted in 10 books.
+He co-published three volumes of "President to President: Views on Technology in Higher Education."

-He has written hundreds of articles and written or edited 11 books and seven monographs, most with his long-time co-author, Dr. Marylouise Fennell, a former college president and current senior counsel for the Washington, DC-based Council of Independent Colleges (CIC), of which Dr. Miller is a former board member and officer.
-He recently concluded 15 years as chair of the acclaimed CIC New Presidents Program.
+He has written hundreds of articles and written or edited 13 books and seven monographs, most with his longtime co-author, Dr. Marylouise Fennell, a former college president and current senior counsel for the Washington, DC-based Council of Independent Colleges (CIC), of which Dr. Miller is a former board member and officer.
+In 2015, he concluded 15 years as chair of the acclaimed CIC New Presidents Program.
 He is Chair of the Board of Directors of Washington, DC-based Academic Search, Inc., and the technology consortium, Independent College Enterprise.